“There are many spiritual experiences, but only one spiritual awakening.” – Sailor Bob

 You can certainly take the necessary actions to make your situation better, but dwelling on the future in the hopes things will be better is resistance to “what is”.

 Many people would say that hope for a better future has kept people alive, but almost certainly that person would not have needed hope in the first place if they were not in a never ending dream of resistance.

 Resistance cannot survive in your feeling aware presence.

-The human race has been drunk on resistance for centuries now, that we have grown accustomed and anything that potentially threatens what we think we know is frightening.
+The human race has been drunk on resistance for centuries now That is what we have grown accustomed to, and anything that potentially threatens what we think we know is frightening.

-No matter what your thinking about in this present moment, if it is irritating you then let the thoughts go and feel the irritation to its fullest.
+No matter what you’re thinking about in this present moment, if it is irritating you, then let the thoughts go and feel the irritation to its fullest.

 So the point is, people are uncomfortable when I discuss presence because it makes them look inward into that thoughtless dimension where they can no longer resist what is.

-It means they will have to feel down to the core all of the weight come up from the past that has been dragging them down.
+It means they will have to feel down to the core of all of the weight coming up from the past that has been dragging them down.

 And that is frightening to the….